fhgd/LoopyPlot/README.md

 natural way of splitting is to use a function.
 Everything inside the function describes the specific experiment.
 The function arguments and return values are used for the administration of the experiment.
-In this sense LoopyPlot is a dependency injection container for looped functions.
+In this sense LoopyPlot is a dependency injection (DI) container for looped functions with plotting evaluation of the results.

 LoopyPlot is a prototype implementation of the seven administration points above in order the write readable experiments.